FuelLabs/fuel-specs/specs/vm/instruction_set.md

 Panic if:

 - `$rA` is a [reserved register](./main.md#semantics)
+- `imm` is not one of the values listed above
 - The value of `$rB` results in an out of bounds access for variable-length fields
 - The input or output type does not match (`OutputChange` and `OutputVariable` count as `OutputCoin`)

+For fixed-length fields, the value of `$rB` is ignored.